Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Introduction

 The gluing analysis with non-constant bubbles around for the equation

-as $\varepsilon > 0$ small was pursued by Fukaya and the senior author at that time but left unfinished \cite{fukaya-oh2} since then, partly because the analysis turned out to be much more nontrivial than they originally expected.
+as $\varepsilon >0$ small was pursued by Fukaya and the senior author at that time but left unfinished since then, partly because the analysis turned out to be much more nontrivial than they originally expected.
 The gluing analysis given in the present paper can be similarly applied also to this case \emph{under the assumption that the join points are immersed}.
-Section \ref{sec:variants} of the present paper briefly outlines the necessary modification for this case in the setting of both Hamiltonian and Lagrangian contexts.
-One outcome of this analysis and the dimension counting argument proves the following equivalence theorem which was expected in \cite{oh:newton}.
-We state the theorem only for the case where we do not need any additional argument except some immediate translations of our gluing analysis presented in this paper without using the virtual machinery.
+Section \ref{sec:variants} of the present paper briefly outlines the necessary modification for this case in this setting.